mdn102/expense-tracker/README.md

 # Add config.env file in config folder:
 NODE_ENV=production
 PORT=5000
-MONGO_URI=fill in your url of mongodb at here SKIP_PREFLIGHT_CHECK=true
+MONGO_URI="fill in your url of mongodb at here" SKIP_PREFLIGHT_CHECK=true
 ```